HydroModPy/HydroModPy/docs/source/architecture/how-to/build-a-frontend.rst

 HydroModPy stays a pure Python library: it does not ship an HTTP server, FastAPI bindings, or websockets.
-Instead it exposes two stable contracts that any frontend (Streamlit, Angular, React, Jupyter widget, electron app) can consume.
+Instead it exposes two stable contracts that any frontend (Angular, React, Jupyter widget, electron app) can consume.

 Two integration points